 Network drives

-For information on accessing your network drives, contact your IT Service Center (ITSC) or Computer Officer (CV).
+For information on accessing your network drives, contact the ITS Service Desk or your Computer Manager (CM).

 Filetransfer